Skip to content ↓

 St. Thomas More High School office@st-thomasmore.southend.sch.uk

-The Swayne Park School admin@sweynepark.com
+The Sweyne Park School admin@sweynepark.com

-Southend HS for Girlsoffice@shsg.org
+Southend High School for Girls Girlsoffice@shsg.org

 Cecil Jones enquiries@ceciljones.net

-Southend HS for Boys enquiries@shsb.org.uk
+Southend High School for Boys enquiries@shsb.org.uk

 Chase High School chasehigh.school@chasehigh.org